a904guy/phingleton/README.md

 **Facebook**: http://fb.me/andyhawkins
 **HackerNews**: http://hackerne.ws/user?id=a904guy

+**Disclaimer Linux Only**

-This file will allow you to create a project that will create global functions that allow you to instantly access and singleton classes from their class name
+This file will allow you to create a project that will create global functions that allow you to instantly access an singleton classes from their class name

-In the variables below I've defined a project folder called '/myproject/', and inside that folder there is an 'obj/' folder which contains your classes:
+In the examples below I've defined a project folder called '/myproject/', and inside that folder there is an 'obj/' folder which contains your classes:

 	/myproject/obj/
         	       db.class.php